-The PPHS advising process includes one-on-one advising, group workshops, ePortfolio files, and opportunities for a Pre-Health Evaluation Committee interview and letter of recommendation.
-Understanding that most Medical schools prefer a committee letter from an undergraduate pre-professional health advising office, the PPHS ePortfolio process prepares Temple University students, in any of the nine career paths noted above, to be considered for a committee letter.
-Pre-Professional Health Studies works with pre-health professional students who are interested in careers in health care to help assess their preparation and provides advising in support of their health professional school application.
+The PPHA advising process includes one-on-one advising, group workshops, ePortfolio files, and opportunities for a Pre-Health Evaluation Committee interview and letter of recommendation.
+Understanding that most Medical schools prefer a committee letter from an undergraduate pre-professional health advising office, the PPHA ePortfolio process prepares Temple University students, in any of the nine career paths noted above, to be considered for a committee letter.
+Pre-Professional Health Advising works with pre-health professional students who are interested in careers in health care to help assess their preparation and provides advising in support of their health professional school application.

 The MBA or Masters of Business Administration is a degree aimed at preparing you to be a senior level manager or leader.
 There are more than 700 MBA programs in the world.
 As graduate management degrees, the emphasis is put on the understanding of how to utilize resources, teamwork, finances, and over-all business operations.
 There are a number of career paths for MBA graduates, including accounting, finance, human resource management, consulting, information systems, manufacturing, marketing, operations management, small business, government, education, health care, and not-for-profit.
 So you can see the opportunities are endless.

 The reason most individuals pursue an MBA degree is because in order to be a good manager, you need to know not only the technical side of your organization, but more importantly you need to be able to organize the work of others, and make decisions that affect the major aspects of a business.